-This guide explores everything you need to know about installing solar panels on flat roofs, including its benefits, drawbacks, and what to consider.
+This guide covers everything you need to know about installing solar panels on flat roofs, including the benefits, potential drawbacks, and key considerations before making the switch.

 Key Takeaways: